jangdan/cheerio/website/docs/basics/manipulation.md

 We learned how to manipulate elements within a document using Cheerio.
-We can modify element attributes and properties, add and remove classes, modify text and HTML content, insert and remove elements, and handle errors and debug our code.
+We can modify element attributes and properties, add and remove classes, modify text and HTML content, and insert and remove elements.
 With these tools, you can easily manipulate a document to suit your needs.